 Apparently, student interest and involvement continued to decline.
 In February 1939, an open college meeting was called for March 1st, with an agenda paper The Future of Queens’ House Rotherhithe.
 The overall message was that the Mission was healthy, but support from the students was not: so maybe failure should be recognised, and the Mission closed.
 The report included the phrase

-History does not record the outcome of the deliberations of the college meeting.
-But, given a sudden burst of political activity the next term, as recorded in The Dial, centred around the constitution of the Mission Committee, one senses that there was a last-ditch attempt to keep the Mission going.
+There was a sudden burst of political activity the next term, as recorded in The Dial, centred around a proposed constitution of the Mission Committee.
 However, not everyone was in support:

 there must be a fair number of people who do not approve of such Missions …